watzon/wsl-proxy/README.md

 ## Auto-generating proxy files

 Run the `proxygen.cmd` script to automatically generate proxies.
+A subfolder named `.\autogen` will be created, and all the autogenned proxy files will be placed here -- add this folder to your Windows PATH if you want access to the proxied commands without typing in a full path.

 Usage:
 * (No args): `proxygen`